Skip to main content

 • disable_dbt_invocation_autoupload: Controls when dbt invocation metadata is uploaded

-Controlling these hooks will reduce the amount of data processed and uploaded at the end of each run, but may impact the completeness of reports and monitoring.
-Only control hooks for data you don’t need on every run.
+Disabling these hooks means you will lose this data for those runs.
+Only disable hooks for runs you don’t want to monitor (e.g., local development).
+This will reduce the amount of data processed and uploaded at the end of each run, but will impact the completeness of reports and monitoring for those runs.

 Limit Hooks to Production or Specific Targets